laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 ## Saving the chirp

 Our form has been configured to post messages to the `chirps.store` route that we created earlier.
-Let's update the `store()` method on our `ChirpController` to validate the data and create a new Chirp:
+Let's update the `store` method on our `ChirpController` class to validate the data and create a new Chirp:

 ```php filename=app/Http/Controllers/ChirpController.php
 <?php